-In order to discourage anti-social behaviour, additional lighting has been provided to help improve safety at night and would also help activate the precinct.
+To discourage anti-social behaviour, additional lighting has been provided to help improve safety at night and would also help activate the precinct.
 The proposal aims to improve pedestrian safety, access and amenity, and provide opportunities to activate the area in the evenings.